-- · Health & Well-Being Advance recreational spaces & programs - · Health & Well-Being Improve Well-Being & Belonging
+- Health & Well-Being Advance recreational spaces & programs - Health & Well-Being Improve Well-Being & Belonging

-Our 2023 Community Satisfaction Survey found that Satisfaction with recreation programs is high, as nine in ten residents who have used recreation programs indicate that they are satisfied with Brampton's recreation facilities and amenities (94%), the convenience of locations (90%), and recreation program content (90%).
-During a Council workshop to determine the Strategic Priorities, council shared that the City requires additional recreation centres, that are within walking distance for residents.
-According to the Corporate Strategic Plan survey, 93% of Bramptonians feel that Advancing Recreational Spaces & Programs is important or very important.
+Our 2023 Community Satisfaction Survey found that satisfaction with recreation programs is high, as nine in ten residents who have used recreation programs indicate that they are satisfied with Brampton's recreation facilities and amenities (94%), the convenience of locations (90%), and recreation program content (90%).
+During a Council workshop to determine the City's Strategic Priorities (2023), council shared that the City requires additional recreation centres, that are within walking distance for residents.
+According to the Corporate Strategic Plan Survey (2023), 93% of Bramptonians feel that Advancing Recreational Spaces & Programs is important or very important.